woodrush/lambdalisp/README.md

 ## Example
-The following LambdaLisp code runs out of the box:
+The following LambdaLisp code runs right out of the box:

 ```lisp
 (defun new-counter (init)